Chippewa Falls, Wisconsin: Infrastructure

 Chippewa Falls is situated along U.S. Highway 53, Wisconsin Highways 124 and 178, and Bus.
 WIS 29.
-Other routes include Wisconsin Highway 29; and County Highways J, Q, S, and X.
+Other routes include Wisconsin Highway 29; and County Highways J, Q, S, and X. Public transit is demand responsive public transport and is operated by Running Inc.

 Education

 The original McDonell High School is now a public arts center.

 The Chippewa Falls Area School District (CFSD) serves the city of Chippewa Falls.
 It has two high schools: Chippewa Falls Senior High and Chippewa Falls Alternate High School; two middle schools: Chippewa Falls Middle School, and Chippewa Falls Alternate Middle School; and six elementary schools: Parkview, Hillcrest, Southview, Stillson, Halmstad, and Jim Falls Elementary.

 In addition there are several parochial schools: McDonell Central Catholic High School, Notre Dame Middle School, Holy Ghost, St. Charles, and St. Peter Elementary Schools, all of which are part of the McDonell Area Catholic Schools (MACS).

 The original McDonell High School building, constructed at a prominent location above downtown Chippewa Falls, is listed on the State and National Register of Historic Places.
 The structure was built in 1907.
 After the high school was relocated to a new building in a more suburban location, this structure was vacant for several years.
 It was taken over by the Chippewa Valley Cultural Association and converted into the Heyde Center for the Arts in 2000.